Albert-Aloy/NonclassicalityTests/README.md

 # Numerical Methods and Experimental Data from the paper *Theory-independent monitoring of the decoherence of a superconducting qubit with generalized contextuality*

 This repository contains the numerical methods, code, and experimental data accompanying the paper [arXiv:2411.13421](https://arxiv.org/abs/2411.13421).
 The provided Jupyter notebook is self-contained, allowing users to reproduce the results presented in the paper.
 Additionally, it includes illustrative examples to demonstrate the methods in action.
+Feel free to contact us for any doubt or suggestion.

 ---